YichengDuan/YichengDuan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A paper on benchmarking in VLA has been submitted to ICLR 2026.
+A paper has been submitted to ICLR 2026.